Library Information Technology

 Faculty: Instructors are practicing librarians often specializing in the subjects they teach.
-Christopher Kox, Interim Dean, may be contacted about the program and about Library Archives.
+Michele Alaniz, Department Chair, may be contacted about the program and its requirements.

 Job Outlook: The Bay Area currently has over 1000 library & information service centers catering to the needs of an expanding population There are opportunities for employment in school, public, academic and special libraries as well as in related information industries.